Best practices for buying farm inputs

 - Are there tax implications to your purchases?
 Each year, fall purchases are used to offset income tax liabilities.
 As you plan purchases, remember to maintain flexibility to maximize tax savings this year and next.
 Don’t overspend this year to save on inputs only to pay more income taxes next year.

 - When do you start to market your production?
-Maximizing cash isn’t just about what you have available now.
+Maximizing your use of cash isn’t just about what you have available now.
 Locking in favorable prices on production reduces concerns of lower revenues against higher input costs.
 The key to marketing while purchasing is having a good grasp of your farm’s cost of production.

 Prioritizing products to buy